El Monte Thai garment slavery case: Discovery and Freedom

 Seven of the on-site operators of the sweatshop were taken into federal custody and pleaded guilty to criminal counts of involuntary servitude and conspiracy.
 Two brothers evaded arrest and fled to Thailand and are still considered fugitives by the United States government.

 Since the United States did not have immigration relief laws in place at the time for trafficked victims, the workers were at risk of being deported soon after the successful prosecution of their traffickers.
 The case was prosecuted by Assistant US Attorneys, Michael Gennaco and Tom Warren.
 INS Special Agent Philip Bonner utilized another law to help keep them in the country.
 His clever use of the S visas, colloquially known as “snitch” visas used for drug snitchers in drug trafficking cases, not only allowed the victims a reprieve while in the United States but secured the ability of the workers to adjust to permanent legal residency status after three years of continued presence in the United States.
 Since the workers fell under this category, they were able to remain in the United States avoiding deportation where they most certainly would have faced retaliation from their traffickers who are in Thailand.

 A civil case was also pursued on the behalf of the workers.
 On the civil case, the workers won a $4 million settlement from the retailers and manufacturers who profited from their slave labor.
 The legal agencies that helped the workers with the civil suit were the Asian Pacific American Legal Center, Los Angeles; Asian Law Caucus; ACLU Immigrants Rights Project; the ACLU Foundation of Southern California; and the Law Firm of Dan Stormer and Della Behan.
-The lead attorney was Julie Su, who is the current United States Deputy Secretary of Labor.
+The lead attorney was Julie Su.